express-rate-limit/express-rate-limit/README.md

 ### skipSuccessfulRequests

 When set to `true` successful requests (response status < 400) won't be counted.

+Could be set to `skipSuccessfulRequests: function (req, res): boolean`.
+Used to manually decide if request was successful and therefore should not be counted.

 (Technically they are counted and then un-counted, so a large number of slow requests all at once could still trigger a rate-limit.
 This may be fixed in a future release.)

 Defaults to `false`.